 claim in 30 seconds

-The QLD Workers’ Compensation and Rehabilitation Regulation 2014, division 2 section 23 outlines the factors impacting ISV assessment for employment-related eye accidents resulting in sight loss.
-This legislation covers minor eye injuries to severe or total sight impairment in one or both eyes.
-If your accident was work-related, you might be entitled to claim workers’ compensation and, in some cases, a lump sum permanent impairment claim.
-Contact our work injury claim lawyers to know your options.
+The QLD Workers’ Compensation and Rehabilitation Regulation 2014, outlines the factors impacting ISV assessment for employment-related eye accidents resulting in sight loss.
+This legislation covers minor eye injuries to serious damage or total visual impairment in one or both eyes.

-Generally, when harmed in a traffic incident, your claim would be against the CTP insurer of the negligent party.
-Splatt Lawyers will help you understand who has liability for your harm.
+Generally, if you are harmed in a traffic incident, your claim would be against the CTP insurer of the negligent party.
+Our Queensland motor vehicle accident lawyers will explain your rights for free.

 Vision damage is debilitating, preventing you from earning an income and impacting your capacity to pay legal fees.
 So you will be pleased to learn that Splatt Lawyers is a 100% No Win, No Fee law firm.